 Following a campus emergency, should the news media be observed on campus, they should immediately be asked to communicate with the Chief Communications Officer's office to receive the most up-to-date information.
-All media communications will originate from the Communications office and under no situation should any AFI personnel divulge personal or investigative information with any news media.
+All media communications will originate from the Communications office.